How effective is stem cell treatment for multiple sclerosis?

 Stem Cell Therapy Bring Multiple Sclerosis Patient Life Changing Improvements

 Different types of stem cells for different needs

-Beike provides stem cells from two separate sources: umbilical cord blood and umbilical cord tissue.
-Umbilical cord related samples are donated by healthy mothers after normal birth and are sent to Beike Biotech's laboratories for processing.
 After reviewing the patient’s full medical information, our doctors will recommend which source of stem cells should be used for treatment.
-Our treatment protocols may include one or multiple types of stem cell in combination depending on each patient’s specific condition.
+Our treatment protocols may include one or multiple types of stem cells in combination depending on each patient’s specific condition.

-Beike Biotech is processing its own adult stem cells in its internationally accredited laboratories.
+Beike Biotechnology is processing its own adult stem cells in its internationally accredited laboratories.
 The company has full control over the processing and quality control of all stem cell products, ensuring perfect safety and highest quality.